 I love meeting new people.
 It’s part of the reason why I started travel blogging.
-When I meet tourists in Yogyakarta I always ask them where they plan to go after leaving Yogyakarta.
-A lot of the people I ask tell me that they are planning to visit Surabaya (so that they can see Bromo) and then (Ijen), before heading to Bali.
+When I meet tourists in Yogyakarta and have the chance to have a conversation, I usually ask them where they plan to go after leaving Yogyakarta.
+A lot of the people I ask tell me they’re planning to visit Surabaya to see Bromo, then Ijen, before heading to Bali.

 bromo sunrise view